-Tip: 📕 Cards
+Tip: Cards

-If you wish to play cards with the 🌉 Alternate Universe icon during this game, you should seed a card during one of the seed phases that allows you to play them.
+If you wish to play cards with the Maternate Universe icon during this game, you should seed a card during one of the seed phases that allows you to play them.

-There are five menoperative for this writing: Alternate Universe Door, Temporal Conduit, Dyson Sphere Door, Space-Time Portal, and Temporal Micro-Wormhole.
+There are five -enabling doorways as of this writing: Alternate Universe Door, Temporal Conduit, Dyson Sphere Door, Space-Time Portal, and Temporal Micro-Wormhole.